oguzhnkrdg/oguzhnkrdg/README.md

 # 💫 About Me:
 Hi Dear!
 I'm Oğuzhan from Istanbul.
 I have been working on information technologies and programming since I was 13 years old.
 Welcome!
-It's so nice to see you on my profile!<br>🔭 I’m currently working on AI <br>🌱 I’m currently learning Data processing<br>💬 Ask me about anything<br>⚡ Fun fact: I'm not human
+It's so nice to see you on my profile!<br>🔭 I’m currently working on Fullstack technologies <br>🌱 I’m currently learning Solidity<br>💬 Ask me about anything<br>⚡ Fun fact: I'm not human

 ## 🌐 Socials: